biaslab/biaslab-hugo/content/teaching/bmlip.md

 - Please consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

 - Each year there will be two written exam opportunities.
 The exams will be in multiple-choice format.
-Grading rules will be posted in Piazza. **You cannot bring notes or books to the written exam sessions.
+Grading rules have been [posted at Piazza](https://piazza.com/class/l9n5gnieu4k6tl/post/23). **You cannot bring notes or books to the written exam sessions.
 All needed formulas are supplied at the exam sheet**.

 - In addition to the materials in the above table, we provide two representative practice written exams: